-(a) Working Quorum.-One-third of the Members of the Committee or a Subcommittee shall constitute a quorum for taking any action, other than as noted in paragraphs (b) and (c).

-(b) Majority Quorum.-A majority of the Members of the Committee or Subcommittee shall constitute a quorum for:

-(1) the reporting of a bill, resolution or other measure (See clause 2(h)(1) of House Rules XI, and Committee Rule IXVIII);
+- (a) Working Quorum.-One-third of the Members of the Committee or Subcommittee shall constitute a quorum for taking any action, other than as noted in paragraphs (b) and (c). - (b) Majority Quorum.-A majority of the Members of the Committee or Subcommittee shall constitute a quorum for: - (1) the reporting of a bill, resolution, or other measure (See clause 2(h)(1) of House Rule XI, and Committee Rule IX);

-(2) the closing of a meeting or hearing to the public pursuant to clauses 2(g), 2(k)(5) and2(k)(7) of the Rule XI of the Rules of the House;

-(3) the authorizing of a subpoena as provided in clause 2(m)(3), of House Rule XI (See also Committee Rule VII.); and

-(4) as where required by a Rule of the House.

-(c) Quorum for Taking Testimony.-Two Members of the Committee or Subcommittee shall constitute a quorum for the purpose of taking testimony and receiving evidence.
+- (2) the closing of a meeting or hearing to the public pursuant to clauses 2(g), 2(k)(5), and 2(k)(7) of House Rule XI; - (3) the authorizing of a subpoena as provided in clause 2(m)(3) of House Rule XI (See also Committee Rule VII); and - (4) as where required by a Rule of the House. - (c) Quorum for Taking Testimony.-Two Members of the Committee or Subcommittee shall constitute a quorum for the purpose of taking testimony and receiving evidence.